Grass Awns in Dogs: A Deadly Summer Danger

 What is a grass awn?

 Grass awns are the cause of many pet emergencies in summer.
-The awns find their way inside the dog’s body, where they don’t belong, causing injury, infection and illness.
-But what is a grass awn exactly?
+These awns find their way inside a dog’s body, where they don’t belong, leading to injury, infection and illness.
+But what, exactly, is a grass awn?

 Grass awns are sharp, stiff, bristle-like structures which grow from the ear or flower of many types of wild grasses and grains, including barley and rye.1 Awns come in all different shapes and sizes – some are barbed, some are needle-like.